hosnaa/Anaconda_common_Errors/README.md

-# Anaconda_common_Errors
-Common errors faced in anaconda/jupyter and so on
+Common Errors faced in anaconda/jupter and so on

 # Common_Errors_Anaconda_(Windows 10)
 ## Error 01: